MirelaGTulbure/gaec-lab/content/authors/admin/_index.md

 - Principal Investigator

 ---
-I am an Associate Professor with the Center for Geospatial Analytics <a href = "https://cnr.ncsu.edu/geospatial/"> website </a> at North Carolina State University (NCSU).
+I am an Associate Professor with <a href = "https://cnr.ncsu.edu/geospatial/"> the Center for Geospatial Analytics </a> at North Carolina State University (NCSU).

 I relocated to NCSU in Aug 2019 from the University of New South Wales (Sydney, Australia) where I had a faculty position and built the Geospatial Analysis for Environmental Change Lab.